 - 1 M5x50 screw

 - 1 M5x30 screw

 - 11 screws meant for plastic/wood with a length of at least 20mm and 4mm in diameter, 3mm core diameter.
-Cut them to shorter screws according to the parts-list on the assembly drawing.
+Cut them to shorter screws according to the parts-list on the assembly drawing (link in introduction).
 Leave the tip flat after cutting, but screw an unmodified screw into every hole before, the screws will not be able to cut the thread themselves anymore afterwards.

 - 1 screw meant for plastic/wood with a length of at least 8mm and 3mm in diameter, 2mm core diameter.
 Also mentioned in parts-list.

 - at least approximately 73m of filament